Shounak-Ghosh/Adversarial_Examples_Results_Reproduction/README.md

       $ pip install cleverhans==2.1.0
       $ pip install keras==2.2.0

-If working directly from python scripts you are done.
+If working directly from python scripts you are done (in this repo too this method is done).
 Skip to Next title.

-But I like to work here in Jupyter Notebook so will have to install Jupyter in a virtual environment.
+But this can further be extended to work in Jupyter Notebook inside a virtual environment.

       $ pip install jupyter notebook